Universal-Team/db/docs/_ds/nitrohax.md

 version: v0.94
 website: https://www.chishm.com/NitroHax/
 ---
-This is for use on flashcards, if using the internal SD on DSi/3DS see [NitroHax3DS](nitrohax3ds) or the [usrcheat.dat fork](nitrohax3ds-usrcheat-dat).
+This is for use on flashcards, if using the internal SD on DSi/3DS see [NitroHax3DS](nitrohax3ds).